johngodlee/geosci_linux_intro/geosci_linux_intro.md

 9. [Shell scripting](#scripting)
 10. [(n)curses programs](#curses)

->This is the introduction <a name="introduction"></a>
+<a name="introduction"></a>
 # Linux in GeoSciences

 The purpose of this workshop is to familiarise yourself with the UNIX based computing systems in the School of GeoSciences.

 Students use the GeoSciences UNIX systems for a variety of tasks, including but not limited to:

-- List one
+- Simulation modelling
+- GIS and mapping
+- Running an email server
-- List 2
+- Programming

+Unlike the Windows operating system, UNIX based operating systems give much more control to the user, primarily through the command line.
+Additionally, much of the software available on UNIX platforms is free and open source, meaning that you can see how the program is built.
+Having this amount of control is a very useful attribute in academia where research should be entirely reproducible and repeatable.
+When you become adept at using the Linux command line, you will be able to perform tedious tasks much quicker than you ever could on a Windows machine.

-While this workshop is designed as a definitive reference, it should provide a good introduction from which you can continue to learn about this powerful resource.
+While this workshop is not designed to be a definitive reference, it should provide a good introduction from which you can continue to learn about this powerful resource.

 All the introduction materials, including this sheet, can be found at: